 - Cluster F-Bomb: In all of her adult novels to date.
 Almost every other word.

-- Country Matters: Oddly enough, she's extraordinarily versatile with the word "cunt", especially in The Casual Vacancy.
+- Country Matters: She's very versatile with the word "cunt", especially in The Casual Vacancy.
 Though it should be noted that, while it's still a strong curse word, "cunt" isn't considered quite as shocking in the UK as it is in the States.

-- Creator Backlash: She's understandably not too happy about her work being the Trope Namer for Draco in Leather Pants.
-For the most part, she's laughed it off, but is nonetheless nervous about the influence this mindset might have on young women.
+- Creator Backlash: She's not too happy about her work being the Trope Namer for Draco in Leather Pants.
+For the most part, she laughed it off but is concerned about the influence this mindset might have on young women.